DoD-Platform-One/Twistlock/docs/initialization.md

 By setting `defender.enabled: true`, Twistlock defender containers will be deployed on every node using a Daemonset.
 It is recommended that you set `defender.clusterName` to help identify the defenders.

-> On Kuberentes systems that do not use the Docker daemon, you will need to change `defender.dockerSocket`.
+> On Kubernetes systems that do not use the Docker daemon, you will need to change `defender.dockerSocket`.
 For example, with `k3s`, this is set to `/run/k3s/containerd/containerd.sock`

 After successful deployment, you should see  `twistlock-defender-ds` pods running in your cluster.